-We are advancing two classes of molecules, an enzymatic inhibitor and a protein degrader, as selective modulators of BRM.
+With our collaboration partner, Loxo Oncology at Lilly, we are advancing two classes of molecules, an enzymatic inhibitor and a protein degrader, as selective modulators of BRM.

 One class consists of selective, allosteric inhibitors of the ATPase activity of BRM.
 We are designing these inhibitors to be more selective for BRM than the very similar ATPase BRG1.
 Through our proprietary methods of isolating and screening BAF complexes that contain either BRG1 or BRM, we have identified small molecule inhibitors that are over 10 times more selective for BRM than BRG1.
 We have shown that this selectivity was also observed in cellular assays.
 Pharmacokinetic profiles of these molecules have been consistent with the ability to potently inhibit BRM while having minimal inhibitory activity against BRG1.